 Ultimately, insurance companies don’t care about your well-being.
 They aim to pay as little as possible and coerce you to sign a release form that prevents you from pursuing legal action in the future.
 Be sure to take your time to completely assess the settlement offer (including the fine print).

 Medical expenses, emotional trauma, and damages are all taken into account when reaching a settlement for your insurance claim.
 Don’t let an opposing insurance company short you from a fair offer.
 If you’re not sure what a reasonable settlement offer is, contact the experienced litigators at David Shapiro Law.
 Our services don’t require upfront fees or obligations.
-When you’re in a wreck because of another’s carelessness, trust the attorneys at David Shapiro Law to fight for you.
+When you’re in a wreck because of another’s carelessness, trust the attorneys at Shapiro Law Team to fight for you.